-Though how major players in the industry continue to change the way they do business, the European model and the American model still tends to reflect these differences in their approach to conference and corporate events.
+Though major players in the industry continue to change the way they do business, the European model and the American model still tend to reflect these differences in their approach to conferences and corporate events.
 For a deeper dive, let's take a look at two corporate event and conference package examples: one from the former Fira Palace in Barcelona (European example) and the other at Wynn Resorts in Las Vegas (American example).

-Back when the Crowne Plaza Barcelona was still operating as the Fira Palace, about 20% of the hotel's clients were from Spain.
-The rest of the annual clientele came from the UK (19%), the U.S. (17%), France (7%), Italy (6%), Japan (4%), and Germany (4%).
+Back when the Crowne Plaza Barcelona was still operating as the Fira Palace, about 20 percent of the hotel's clients were from Spain.
+The rest of the annual clientele came from the U.K. (19 percent), the U.S. (17 percent), France (7 percent), Italy (6 percent), Japan (4 percent), and Germany (4 percent).
 Additionally, about half of the business events hosted there were from the pharmaceutical industry with the remainder including technology, food and beverage, banking, and auto industry clients.

 As the industry evolved, requests for conference and meeting packages have continued to change over time.
 Initially, corporate event planners were requesting flat conference pricing for meeting rooms and food and beverage.
 In time, these requests expanded to include other items, such as screens, Internet access, flip charts, and sound systems.
 But the demand was still for packaged, flat-rate pricing.